 Summit Valley is an important piece of Donner Summit history.
-Native Americans lived in the valley during summers for thousands of years leaving behind grinding mortars, metates, and basalt flakes.
+Native Americans lived in the valley during summers for thousands of years leaving behind grinding mortars, metates, and basalt flakes from knapping tools (making basalt tools by chippping).
 Thousands of emigrants first saw the valley from the tops of the passes and then took their wagons across it.
 Crossing the Sierra was the hardest part of the journey but they were in California and now it was all downhill, to their new lives.
 The Dutch Flat Donner Lake Wagon Rd. crossed the valley to help build the railroad and was followed by the first transcontinental railroad, the first transcontinental highway and the first transcontinental telephone line.
 The first transcontinental air route went right overhead, guided by beacons on the valley's periphery.